 Here you can select which view parameter should be changed by this filter.
 To ensure the filter also updates itself automatically when the view parameter changes a different way, such as through a filter interaction, choose just one view parameter.

 To return to the view parameter's details normally shown in the Filter Visualizations panel, choose Edit from the panel's toolbar or the view parameter's context menu (right-click menu).

-Most filters allow you to choose from a list of options besides the data source values, called tokens.
+Most filters and their parameters allow you to choose from a list of options besides the data source values, called tokens.
 The token menu can be accessed from the triangle-shaped button to the right of the filter.

-The most common is the All token, which is what is often selected by default, and represents all possible data source values, or no filtering.
+The most common is the All token, which is what is often selected by default.
+This represents all possible data source values, or no filtering.